 Internet users are continually asked to trust tech companies with their data, but that trust isn't always rewarded.
 Massive data breaches regularly expose passwords, emails, and other personal information.
 Having your login data compromised is sometimes called “getting pwned”, and the sooner you know if you've been pwned the safer you'll be.

 Apr 12, 2021 · 3 min read

-Even if you don’t think that any of your account data might have been leaked, we recommend checking it at Have I Been Pwned.
-The idea behind this service is pretty simple: enter your email address into HIBP, verify that you control it, and then the site will map the address across multiple data breaches to check if your data has been swept in any of these.
-If the address is discovered on one of the leaked data lists, the screen will turn red and HIBP will let you know you on which breached site it was found.
-Potential victims will also be notified if their email address appears in any future dumps that HIBP obtains.
+Even if you don’t think that any of your account data has been leaked, we recommend checking it at Have I Been Pwned.
+The idea behind this service is pretty simple: enter your email address into the HIBP database of leaked passwords, and then the site will map the address across multiple data breaches to check if your data has been compromised.